a short film written and directed by

 "The predominant part of the visuals are constituted by video calls and screens where the characters present their conflicts for the viewer to witness.
 A man finds himself stranded on the opposite coast from his family.
 This distance between him and his son echoes one which had existed even before the lockdown.
 As innocently questioned by his son, who wonders why did he not see his father enough before the coronavirus locked them inside, the plot presents the audience with its core concern - grappling emotional complexities that come to constitute relationships.

 "The film is a zealous attempt to tell a personal, but relatable story located in a world that is ravaged by all kinds of obstacles, especially those that stand in the path of reducing the distance between our loved ones.
-There is also the suggestion of perhaps attaining a realisation that could only been achieved during a time as unprecedented as a pandemic, and it is in that, in a time of intense tribulations, that love and hope truly shine through, the narrative seems to suggest."
+There is also the suggestion of perhaps attaining a realisation that could only have been achieved during a time as unprecedented as a pandemic, and it is in that, in a time of intense tribulations, that love and hope truly shine through, the narrative seems to suggest."